pRoy24/tokencaps/README.md

 https://github.com/YugaByte

-### Give it a Redis API Compatible data host for ticker data.
+### Redis API Compatible data host for ticker data.

 Redis API compatible servers can be run on -